olta-art/editions-sample/README.md

 This is an example artwork demonstrates how to use olta's seeded editions contracts and subgraph api to create dynamic NFT's.

+For an overview of editions and the hackday please see the [Docs](https://docs.google.com/document/d/e/2PACX-1vQWkxuSKm9-04ya0lVYsn-P3qaIOu8ipDA0_sz_-csjlRB1PDA4ecQM65XZgt_1R4amcx2Bn0thTeT3/pub)

 <img src="./assets/example-artwork.png" alt="example-artwork" width="200"/>

 ## What does this artwork do?